 Discoverable

-Specify whether the SMB share can be discovered by network neighbors.
+Specifies whether the share can be discovered in Network Neighborhood.

 Data Access Mode

-Replication Mode: In this mode, two backups are created for all data.
-One backup is stored in the on-premises cache disk and the other backup is stored in the associated OSS bucket.
+Replication Mode: All data is saved in two copies.
+One copy is stored in the local cache and the other is stored in Object Storage Service (OSS).

 Enable Reverse Sync

-Specify whether to synchronize metadata of objects in the OSS bucket to the on-premises cache disk.
-This feature is suitable for disaster recovery, data restoration, and data sharing.
+Synchronizes metadata from OSS back to the local gateway.
+This is suitable for disaster recovery, data restoration, and data sharing scenarios.

 NoteDuring a reverse synchronization process, the system scans all objects in the bucket.
-If the bucket contains a large number of objects, you are charged for calling the OSS API.
-For more information, see Pricing of OSS.
+If the number of objects is large, you are charged for OSS API calls.
+For more information, see OSS Pricing.

 Bucket Name